pottekkat/personal-website/content/posts/git-for-vibe-coders/index.md

 _Absolutely not._

-Instead, you create a new branch—a safe space where you can vibe freely without breaking the main project.
+Instead, you create a new branch—a **safe space where you can vibe freely without breaking the main project**.

 To create a new branch called `feature`, run: